 Treats high blood pressure.
+A lower blood pressure can reduce the risk of stroke and heart attack.
 Also treats congestive heart failure (CHF) after a heart attack.

 There may be other brand names for this medicine.